UPDATE 1-Pub group JD Wetherspoon says sales helped by good weather

 (Adds analyst quote, shares, context)

-July 12 British pubs group JD Wetherspoon said good summer weather helped it to produce strong sales over the past few weeks.
+July 12 (Reuters) - British pubs group JD Wetherspoon said good summer weather helped it to produce strong sales over the past few weeks.

 The owner and operator of more than 900 pubs in Britain and Ireland said for the 11 weeks to July 9 2017 like-for-like sales increased by 5.3 percent.